About LV Yoga

 Meet Luke Voulgarakis

 I have been practicing yoga since 2009.
 In 2016 I began my 200 hour Yoga Teacher Training and qualified with Friends of Yoga (FRYOG) as a Hatha Yoga Teacher in 2018.
 I then went on to qualify as a Kids Yoga Teacher through Rainbow Yoga.
-I am currently studying my 500 hour Advanced Yoga Teacher Training and am due to qualify in July 2021.
+I achieved my 500 hour Advanced Yoga Teacher Training in 2021.

 I have taught classes for various studios, gyms, businesses and educational environments.
 I have also hosted many online classes to broaden my reach and bring yoga to those who are unable access it in times of need.

 In 2018 I based LV Yoga at a private studio in the heart of Fareham Town Centre, sharing space with Laura Whittaker of Yoga Junkie.
 In 2020 I decided to renovate and open my own studio, still on Fareham West Street.
 There I host classes three days a week, plus additional workshops and monthly classes.
 I sublet this space to other amazing teachers too, so the studio is active and open seven days a week.

 All the teachers at LV Yoga Studio share a deep passion for health and wellbeing, and we all work in harmony together to ensure our students experience the best energy at the studio.

 My yoga story

 As uninteresting as it is to me, I’ve been asked a few times now to share my story of how I began yoga and what inspired me to teach.
 So here’ goes…

 In 2009, on one drunken night, my friend Lyndsay and I decided that we wanted to have a bash at two things; 1.
 Learn the piano, 2.
 Start yoga.